dustinpfister/blog_posts/_posts/js-filereader.md

 In this section I also often add in some additional details when it comes to anything else you should know about when it comes to continuing to read the rest of this post.
 For example I assume that you have at least some background with html and javaScript, if not you might want to start out with some [getting started type posts on javaScript](/2018/11/27/js-getting-started/).
 With that said there are all kinds of little details that I am not going to be getting into detail here such as [what a constructor function is](/2019/02/27/js-javascript-constructor/), and that is the kind of function the File Reader constructor is.

-### - The source code examples in this post are on github
+### The source code examples in this post are on github

-The source code examples in this post can be found on [Github in my test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-filereader), along with all my other vanilla javaScript examples that I write posts about.
+The source code examples in this post can be found on [Github in my test vjs repository](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-filereader), along with all my other vanilla javaScript examples that I [write posts about](/categories/js/).
 I still have a lot more planed out for this post when it comes to additional examples, as well as code examples that have to do with alternatives to using File Reader.
 As such the Github repository may have more up to date source code examples compared to what I have here thus far, this content like many other posts is still very much a work in progress.

 ### 1.1 - The json